 He did just that.

-Minutes after the Patriots scored what proved to be the only touchdown of the game on a 2-yard Sony Michel rush midway through the fourth quarter, Harmon was involved in two of the game’s most pivotal plays.
+Minutes after the Patriots scored what proved to be the game’s lone touchdown on a 2-yard Sony Michel rush midway through the fourth quarter, Harmon was involved in two of the game’s pivotal plays.

 They came in rapid succession.
 On the first, he leveled former Patriots wide receiver Brandin Cooks at the goal line, jarring the ball loose to prevent what would have been a game-tying touchdown catch.